jlashomb9/SeniorProject201516/README.md

 java -jar mpeg-dash-server-framework-1.0.0-shaded.jar -setup -ip <insert your ip here>
 ```

-[this will setup the docker image for launching video feeds]
+[this will setup the docker image for launching video feeds, only run once after installation]

 There is an example configuration file located in MpegDashServerFramework/src/main/resources/servers
 This is where you will setup parameters for encoding the video into MPEG-DASH format, as well as specifying the video name, port, and